elsaVelazquez/airline_tweets_nlp/README.md

 >>> {'neg': 0.363, 'neu': 0.533, 'pos': 0.104, 'compound': -0.705}
 ```

-This model performed the worst out of my three models, with an accuracy of `0.55` (~0.06 less than guessing the majority class for every prediction), and an F1-Score of `0.52` (~0.27 higher than our baseline).
+This model performed the worst out of my three models, with an accuracy of `0.55` (~0.06 less than guessing the majority class for every prediction), and an F1-Score of `0.52` (~0.27 higher than the baseline).

 #### VADER Sentiment Analysis Confusion Matrix